 The CMMC started within the Department of Defense (DoD) to reduce the theft of military intelligence, but as expected, it doesn’t look like it will be long before it spreads to other sectors.
 There’s interest in amending Sarbanes-Oxley to include CMMC, which will impact the financial sector.
 Don’t fear this is just an additional burden – the CMMC model is set up to be clearer and easier to implement.
 Standardization in security compliance is a win for businesses trying to juggle multiple requirements.

-CUI (Controlled Unclassified Information) is information the Government creates or possesses, or that an entity creates or possesses for or on behalf of the Government, that a law, regulation, or Government-wide policy requires or permits an agency to handle using safeguarding or dissemination controls.*
+Controlled Unclassified Information (CUI) is information the Government creates or possesses, or that an entity creates or possesses for or on behalf of the Government, that a law, regulation, or Government-wide policy requires or permits an agency to handle using safeguarding or dissemination controls.

 It is best to start with understanding your current state and how it compares to the desired level requirements.
 Where you THINK you stand is often very different from where you actually stand.
-One VERY IMPORTANT change in what you are used to – there are NO POA&M (Plan of Action and Milestones).
+The use of POA&M (Plan of Action and Milestones) must be closed out within 180 days for Levels 2 + 3, and not permitted for Level 1.
 You must reach all requirements before you are considered certified.
 There’s no “we are working on it”.

 Most companies benefit from partnering with a company well educated in cybersecurity and compliance.
 It seems every IT company says they do the same thing, whether they have 5 employees or 50.
 Can that be true?
 No, but how can you tell?